pulumi/pulumi-hugo/themes/default/content/blog/how-elkjop-nordic-enables-developers-to-self-serve-infrastructure/index.md

 ![Creating a new repository](./create-repo.png)

 Tomas determined that the best way to implement self-service infrastructure was with Pulumi and its [Automation API]({{< relref "/automation" >}}).
 By using Pulumi, he could use standard programming languages to define infrastructure while using familiar software tools like IDEs and test frameworks.
-It also natively supports Azure and Kubernetes with 100% coverage of each provider’s APIs and same-day access to new features and updates.
+Pulumi also natively supports Azure and Kubernetes with 100% coverage of each provider’s APIs and same-day access to new features and updates.
 Finally, the Pulumi Automation API would enable him to program infrastructure automation directly into his application.

 ![Deploying with the Pulumi CLI and Automation API](./automation-api-diagram.png)